You will learn

 In this guide, you will learn more about what the Multi-Metric Report offers and where to find it in Klaviyo.

-To create a new Multi-Metric Report, navigate to the Analytics tab and select Custom Reports.
+1. To create a new Multi-Metric Report, navigate to the Analytics > Custom Reports.

-Next, decide how you want to analyze these metrics.
+5. Next, decide how you want to analyze these metrics.
 All standard metrics support two different dropdowns to customize your analysis.
+Choose one of the values from the applicable dropdown menu.

 - Total, Unique, or Value